ajnisbet/opentopodata/docs/notes/windows-support.md

 Modify `-e N_UWSGI_THREADS=8` in the `docker run` command above with the number of logical CPU cores on your system.
 Open Topo Data is [CPU bound](/notes/performance-optimisation/) for most compressed datasets.

+Also modify `C:/path/to/opentopodata/data` in that command with the path to the folder containing your datasets.

 ## Troubleshooting